bennoH2025/COOLLAB-Community-Nodes/nodes/effects/Kaleidoscope-Tiles/Doc & info for Kaleidoscope-Tiles.md

 ### 📋 Overview
 The **Kaleidoscope Tiles** node creates a sophisticated kaleidoscope effect that combines traditional kaleidoscope mirroring with advanced tiling capabilities.
 Unlike a simple kaleidoscope, this effect creates repeating tile patterns with individual sliding animations and complex geometric transformations.
+& It creates stunning symmetrical, mirrored patterns from any input image or imagelike 2Dsurces.
+This effect transforms ordinary images or imagelike 2Dsurce into mesmerizing kaleidoscope-like visuals with repeating geometric patterns.

+📋 Files Included

+    Kaleidoscope Tiles.clbnode - The main COOLLAB node Kaleidoscope Tiles - Default.json - Default preset configuration

+🚀 How to Use

+Import the Node:

+    Download both files from this directory (necessary files to make it run) Copy the .clbnode file into your COOLLAB Launcher to the Node-directory of the moast actual Collab-Version you find in that as well as the associated default .json file.
+You can place the two files in the categorie "Image Modifier", means in that named folders in your latest version of Coollab, which you can find in the Launcher.
+In this example, I'm using version "1.4.1 Spout OUT."
+Also note your username (Windows account).
+Here's the example path to organize it under the Image Modifiers:
+    C:\Users_YourUserName_\AppData\Roaming\Coollab Launcher\Installed Versions\1.4.1 Spout OUT\Nodes\11 Image Modifier (Post Process)

+Connect Input:

+    Connect any image or a 2D-source, video, or generator as input The effect works best with images ansd sources that have interesting details

+Adjust Parameters: see the paremeterlist

+⚙️ Technical Details

+    Node Type: Effect
+    Input: Single image/texture input
+    Output: Processed image with kaleidoscope effect
+    Performance: Real-time capable
+    Shader-based: GPU-accelerated processing

+📜 License & Attribution

+Original Source:

+    Based on ISF shader from VIDVOX/ISF-Files
+    Original shader licensed under MIT License
+    Original authors: VIDVOX team

+This COOLLAB Node:

+    Adapted for COOLLAB by bennoH. & claude.ai Licensed under GNU General Public License v3.0 Compatible with COOLLAB's GPL v3.0 license

 ### ✨ What Makes This Special
 This is not a standard kaleidoscope effect.
 The "Tiles" component adds several unique features:
 - 🔲 **Tiling System**: The image is divided into repeating tiles that can be manipulated independently
 - 🎭 **Slide Effects**: Two separate slide parameters allow different parts of the tiles to move independently
 - ⚙️ **Advanced Pattern Generation**: Combines rotation, scaling, shifting, and kaleidoscope mirroring in a sophisticated pipeline

 ### 🎛️ Parameters